dworthmuller/dworthmuller.github.io/content/research/project-1.md

 transmit information in multicellular systems to understand processes such as development, organogenesis, homeostasis or diseases like cancer.

-### <h2 style="font-weight: normal">Pushing from within: Control of cell shape, integrity and  motility by cytoskeletal pushing forces</h2>
+### <h2 style="font-weight: normal">Pushing from within</h2>
+Recent research has demonstrated that cells are able to migrate efficiently through low-adhesion environments.